jlengstorf/lengstorf.com/content/remote-work-course/day-4.md

 He was not amused.[^amused]

 [^amused]:
     Honestly, he must have been a little amused, because otherwise there's no way in hell I'd have been allowed in the country.
+He did, however, tell me to "never, *ever* say that to a customs agent again."

 Remember the situation you're in: a customs agent can maek your life *really* hard for a day or two, so play along and be nice.
 If you rub the agent the wrong way, they might grill you a little harder, and if you slip up, you could find yourself held for extra questioning.

 Be polite.
 Be honest.
 But be *brief*.

 When you show up in a country and plan to be working, *but that work is technically being performed in another country*, you're not taking jobs from locals.
-When I work on a contract with a Canadian company that pays money into my U.S.-based bank account, I'm not stealing a job from a Thai citizen.
+When I work on a contract with a Canadian company that pays money into my U.S.-based bank account, I'm not stealing a job from a Spanish citizen.

-But I *am* working while in Thailand.
+But I *am* working while in Spain.

 Does that violate the tourist visa?
 Honestly — it seems to depend who you ask.
 The location-independent workers of the world — the WFHers, the digital nomads, the remote workers — exist in an as-yet undefined legal space.[^change]